Technolawhere/technolawhere.github.io/_posts/2024-5-26-Lalita-Kumari-v.-Govt.-of-U.P.-2013-SC-3.md

 * CrPC 157(1)

-> 157. Procedure for investigation.—
+> 157. Procedure for investigation.— (CHAPTER XII)
 >
 > (1) If, from information received or otherwise, an officer in charge of a police station has reason to suspect the commission of an offence which he is empowered under section 156 to